AllphinsPilot/hexasphere/README.md

 - `XXXXX`, `YYYYY`, `ZZZZZ` are the integer coordinates of the tile in the triangular mesh covering face `?`.
 An useful property holds:

 `XXXXX + YYYYY + ZZZZZ = 2 * (n + 1)`

+## getting started

+1. Install the package with pip

+`$ pip install hexasphere`

+2. Import the library in python

+`from hexasphere import hexgrid, projection`

 ## usage